bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 To use this server,
 - first deploy it (see documentation of seleniumRobot-server project)
-- set an environment variable `seleniumRobotServerUrl` on the seleniumRobot executor, giving the root url of the server.
+- set a JVM parameter `seleniumRobotServerUrl` when starting the test, giving the root url of the server.
 E.g: `http://seleniumRobotServer:8000`.
 This can be replaced by a parameter inside XML testNG file
 - parameter `seleniumRobotServerActive` must be set to true.
 By default, only variable fetching is done when server is active
 - parameter `seleniumRobotServerCompareSnapshots` can be set to true for tests where snapshot comparison is required (defaults to false)
 - parameter `seleniumRobotServerRecordResults` can be set to true when results should be recorded on server (defaults to false)